 One thought consumed me: green papaya salad.

-We’re not having it for dinner tonight [our hankering for gourmet hotdogs was too great] but I will make it this weekend.
+We’re not having it for dinner tonight [our hankering for hotdogs was too great] but I will make it this weekend.
 Details to appear in a future post.

 Wednesday night.
 My brother was a very welcome and last-minute dinner guest.
 I was already making amah-nah, a Burmese meat curry modified from the recipe I learned through my old housemate.
 If he’s reading this, I hope he’s not too horrified to learn of my additions.